cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 ## Build & Test

 Many of the things I'm writing here can be found on the nifty cheatsheet [ghc.dev](https://ghc.dev/) - make sure to check it out.
-One thing I would add though: no need to run `./boot && ./configure`, as Hadrian can do that with the `-c` option.

 But I'm getting ahead of myself.
 Let's start with the basics and change into the GHC directory with your favorite terminal emulator (e.g., in VS Code).
 Be aware that building GHC takes quite some computing resources and time, depending on the chosen optimizations.